 - Who signs DUAs?

 The University of Pittsburgh's Office of Research is authorized to enter into research agreements, including DUAs, on behalf of the University.
 Researchers are not authorized to negotiate or sign agreements on behalf of the University.
 When a researcher signs such an agreement on behalf of the University, the researcher could be subjected to legal and financial risks.
 It is important for the researcher to read the terms of the DUA before forwarding it to the Office of Research for signature.
 The Office of Research assumes that a researcher who submits a DUA has read it and agrees to conform to those terms, whether or not the researcher's signature is required on the DUA itself (Rights, Roles and Responsibilities of Sponsored Research Investigators).
-The Office of Research will confer with the Office of General Counsel and IRB or other pertinent compliance offices as required in the evaluation of DUAs.
+The Office of Research will confer with the Office of University Counsel and IRB or other pertinent compliance offices as required in the evaluation of DUAs.